 - “They never warned that my order was expiring.”

-- “Sites always get 503 errors every day, income decreases.”
+- “Sites always get 503 errors every day, and income decreases.”

 - “They don’t even have a phone number to call.”

-- “Namecheap charged me for a service I didn’t approve.
+- “Namecheap charged me for a service I didn’t approve of.
 They took my money and haven’t given it back!
 My account wasn’t on auto-pay.
 It was turned off.”